akpizutti/akpizutti/README.md

 I am a Computer Science student at UFRGS located in Porto Alegre, Brazil.
 This GitHub profile contains some of my personal projects.

-### Some Languages/Technologies I've used/had experience with:
+### Some Languages/Technologies I know or have some experience with:
-C/C++
+- C/C++
-Java
+- Java
-SQL
+- SQL
-Android Dev
+- Android Studio
-Java Native Interface (JNI)
+- Java Native Interface (JNI)
-Python
+- Python
-Pandas
+- Pandas
-JUCE Framework
+- JUCE Framework
-OpenCV
+- OpenCV
-VHDL
+- VHDL